WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 Following the `modulename` is a sequence of `descriptorentry`, each of which describes a declared `DescriptorOptions` value or an imported prototype for use in the prototype chain of subsequent declared `DescriptorOptions`.
-A declaration value can optionally specify the index of a previous entry to provide the parent in the configured prototype chain.
+A declaration can optionally specify the index of a previous entry to provide the parent in the configured prototype chain.
 If the previous entry is an `importentry`, the `modulename` and `importname` are used to look up the prototype in the imports object.
 Otherwise, if the previous entry is a `declentry`, the prototype is looked up from the declared `DescriptorOptions`.
+If there is no configured parent, the parent of the new prototype is `Object.prototype`.

 Each declared descriptor has a vector of export names.
 After the descriptor is created,